 The bigger the better.
 According to Houzz market research, 60% of kitchen remodels now contain islands – and 1/3 of kitchen remodels now opt for islands bigger than 7 feet!
 What to do with all of that prime real estate?
 The bigger space allows for multifunctional zones – seating for meals, prep areas, cooking, or even a beverage cooler.
 The XL island can be customized to meet your family’s needs – like this island from a first-floor renovation in East Greenwich, RI that spans over 11 feet!
 Make your new island the command center of your kitchen.

 Arches started coming back into popularity recently and we won’t see them retreating any time soon.
 The timeless look adds an elegant style to any room.
 The curves evoke a natural calmness and take the eye on a gentle journey through your space.
-Arches can be used in all sorts of applications such as doorways (like this secret under-the-stairs powder room in the Blackstone Boulevard historic remodel), window treatments (seen in the large windows in the light-filled East Greenwich, RI bathroom), and in hallways (like the arched hallway of the East Greenwich historic renovation).
+Arches can be used in all sorts of applications such as doorways, window treatments (seen in the large windows in the light-filled East Greenwich, RI bathroom), and in hallways.

 High ceilings are a design trend that’s here to stay.
-Cathedral ceilings can make any room immediately feel more open and luxurious.
-Pair vaulted ceilings with statement lighting (like the East Greenwich kitchen below) or exposed wooden beams and you’ve got a recipe for greatness.
+Vaulted ceilings can make any room immediately feel more open and luxurious.
+Pair vaulted ceilings with statement lighting or exposed wooden beams and you’ve got a recipe for greatness.